asivers/mycalendar/privacy-policy.md

 **No other permissions are required**.

 ## 4. Changes to Policy
-Privacy Policy changes will:
-1. Be delivered through app updates via Google Play and other app stores.
+The app works entirely offline, so if there are changes to the Privacy Policy, they will be delivered through app updates via Google Play and other app stores.
-2. Display a notification on first launch after update.
+On first launch after an update, a notification about changes to the Privacy Policy will be displayed.

 The latest version is always available in [Settings > Privacy Policy].